annalisa144/reverdecer/_posts/2018-07-21-electricity.md

 [![](/images/guac_.jpg){:width="40%"}](/images/guac.jpg)

-We have internet now that mostly works (Phillip will have to explain all that) and the router and antenna are easy to solar power even on a cloudy day.
+[We have internet now](https://reverdecer.annalisagross.com/2018/09/01/how-to-get-wifi-from-over-1-kilometer-away/) and the router and antenna are easy to solar power even on a cloudy day.

 [![](/images/solarpanels_.jpg){:width="40%"}](/images/solarpanels.jpg)